 These apply to discrimination against anyone, irrespective of which characteristics they have, but we will just focus below on how they are applied to sex discrimination and give you actual examples of each type.

 Direct sex discrimination means treating you less favourably because of your sex.

 Many people have an unconscious bias towards males or females and that will often lead us to make stereotypical assumptions about the sexes.
-In most cases those assumptions will be benign, but a stereotypical decision can result in unlawful discriminatory conduct, as the following examples show.
+In most cases, those assumptions will be benign, but a stereotypical decision can result in unlawful discriminatory conduct, as shown in the examples below.

 Your employer failed to consider you for a promotion because the role involved frequent overseas travel and they assumed you wouldn’t want to do this role because of your young family.
 It would be sex discrimination to assume that a woman who has young children could not travel for work.

 Similarly, it would be discriminatory to assume that part-time jobs are primarily for women if a man asked to work part-time but his request was declined without a good business reason.
 The man was aware that many female peers worked part-time.

 In practice, this usually refers to a way of working that is applied to everyone (so it’s not direct, like the category above) but it does put you at a disadvantage because of your sex.